 - is a foreign national secondary student issued a J-1 Visa from immigration who has entered the United States for up to one year for a cultural and educational experience and whose placement is approved by the Jordan School District Board of Education.

-- is not required to pay tuition to Jordan School District however, foreign exchange students are required to pay school registration fees.
+- is not required to pay tuition to Jordan School District when tuition reimbursement from the State is available to the District.
+When reimbursement is not available from the state, foreign exchange students must either pay out-of-state tuition or apply for a waiver of tuition from the Board.
+Foreign exchange students are required to pay school registration and activity fees.

 - must maintain a minimum of 2.0 GPA and pass all their classes.
 If a J-1 student falls below a 2.0 GPA, the placing agency must provide tutoring for the student at the placement agency’s expense.